stavares843/echo-server-test/README.md

 - GET request, it echoes back the requested path and the headers.
 - POST request, it echoes back any data additional to the headers.

-How to use:
-- clone repo
-- go to repo
-- go to this branch
-- run `python3 echo_server.py`

 Once it’s running, you can send requests to it, like typing http://localhost:8080/test in the browser or executing a curl to test it.